Master of Arts in Theatre

 d.
 The thesis proposal should include the following components:

--- Relevant background information to introduce and contextualize the proposed area of research
+*Relevant background information to introduce and contextualize the proposed area of research.

--- Discussion of objectives of the study and justification of its significance
+*Discussion of objectives of the study and justification of its significance.

--- A discussion of the research methods the student will employ in completing the study
+*A discussion of the research methods the student will employ in completing the study.

--- Principle sources of data
+*Principle sources of data.

 3. Thesis Examination and Approval:

-d.
+c.
 The thesis committee should have the draft at least two weeks in advance of the proposed oral defense date.

 f.
-Approval of the thesis and passing of the oral defense is indicated by the committee’s signatures on the ETD Submission/Approval Form.
-It should be noted that the approval form is divided into two sections, “Final Examination Report” and “Manuscript Approval.”
+Prior to the defense, the student must complete the Thesis Defense and Manuscript Approval form (an AdobeSign form available on the Graduate College website).
+If the thesis is successfully defended and the manuscript is acceptable in both content and form, the committee indicates its approval by signing the form.
+Students should be aware that approval involves two steps: Oral Defense and Manuscript Approval.
 Thus, it is possible, even though the final oral examination has been passed, for the committee to request substantive changes or additions before approving the manuscript.
-In planning to meet Graduate College deadlines, the student should consider this possibility.
-Only one negative vote is permissible.
+In planning to meet Graduate College deadlines, the student should take this possibility under consideration.